 High School(Grades (9-12)

-(PA) 3.1.C.A7: Illustrate the formation of carbohydrates, lipids, proteins and nucleic acids
+(PA) 3.1.B.A7: Compare and contrast the functions and structures of proteins, lipids, carbohydrates and nucleic acids

-(PA) 3.1.C.B3: Describe the structure of the DNA and RNA molecules
+(PA) 3.1.10.B3: Describe the basic structure of DNA and its function in genetic inheritance

 (PA) 3.2.10.B: Apply process knowledge and organize scientific and technological phenomena in varied ways.

 (PA) 3.2.10.C: Apply the elements of scientific inquiry to solve problems

 (PA) 3.2.10.D: Identify and apply the technological design process to solve problems.